gavazquez/GazeTracker/README.md

 8) Click `start` in OpenTrack
 9) You might need to adjust the axes.
 To do so, check the [OpenTrack wiki](https://github.com/opentrack/opentrack/wiki)

-## Playstation 3 Eye toy
+## Playstation 3 Eye
-You will need to have the CL Eye Driver installed if you want to use this webcam.
+You will need to have the CL Eye Driver installed if you want to use this type of webcam.
 You can get it [here](https://archive.org/download/CLEyeDriver5.3.0.0341Emuline/CL-Eye-Driver-5.3.0.0341-Emuline.exe)

 ## Tips: